Making Tax Digital for ITSA: A New Era for Landlords and the Self-Employed

 Preparing for Making Tax Digital

-Given that the threshold for mandatory compliance with Making Tax Digital for Income Tax Self-Assessment will be determined by your 2025 tax return income, it's essential to evaluate your current financial situation.
+Given that the first phase of Making Tax Digital for Income Tax Self Assessment will be determined by your 2024/2025 tax return income, it's essential to evaluate your current financial situation.
 By reviewing your 2023/2024 tax return and considering all income sources, including property earnings, you can estimate your likelihood of reaching the £50,000 threshold.

 Shifting to Making Tax Digital for Income Tax Self Assessment is a major change in how sole traders and landlords handle their finances.
 Here are some strategies to help you adapt: